2019-2021 Graduate Catalog [ARCHIVED CATALOG]

 The Graduate Certificate in Neurological Rehabilitation (GCNR) is designed to provide advanced theoretical and clinical training for physical and occupational therapists interested in specializing in the areas of neurorehabilitation and geriatrics.
 The GCNR will allow practicing therapists to take graduate-level courses aimed at developing the specialty skills of a master clinician in treating those individuals with a neurological injury such a stroke, multiple sclerosis, traumatic brain injury and Parkinson’s disease.
 Physical therapists may apply the 17 GCNR credits toward completion of the post-professional Doctor of Science in Physical Therapy degree.
 Occupational therapists who gain specialization in neurological rehabilitation, however, are not eligible for the Doctor of Science in Physical Therapy degrees.

 Admission terms and application deadlines

-Before an applicant’s file can be reviewed for full program admission, all application documents must be received in Graduate Admissions by the semester deadlines listed below.
+Applicants are admitted Fall semester only.
+Before an applicant’s file can be reviewed for full program admission, all application documents must be received in Oakland University Graduate School by the semester deadlines listed below.
 Incomplete applications will not be sent to departments for admission review.